 1. All or Nothing Thinking.

-Do you often hear from others that you are “too hard on yourself,” yet you disregard their opinion?
-You might reason that you strive for excellence.
+You often hear from others that you are “too hard on yourself,” yet you completely overlook their opinion.

 Like high achievers, perfectionists set high goals & strive for excellence.
 However, high achievers are different from perfectionists.
 High achievers can be satisfied with getting close to the mark or not even hitting their goal.